Ar-Ess/NoNameEngine/README.md

 A programed & a designer of the successful team NoNameBros, have created an astonishing engine that will blow your mind.
 NoNameEngine will help programmers developing games as famous as "Split Duty".
 ## Engine Features

+### Frustum
+- Frustum added.
+The frustum movement works well, however the rotation of the frustum gives problems, so we do not recommend rotating the frsutum.

+## Mouse picking
+- Mouse picking system added, which allows to select entities and acces their inspector information

+## Bounding boxes
+- Now all models have a visual bounding box which allows the user to see the transformation of the models.
+Right now the bounding boxes don't update, we are working on it.

 ### Camera Controls
  - **Orientation:**
    - Mouse: Move + L-Click